chris-short/chrisshort.net/content/post/2019-learnings-2020-expectations/index.md

 ## DevOps'ish

 [One hundred sixty issues and still going strong](https://devopsish.com/160/).
 I did take my first vacation from the newsletter ever this year when we went to Yosemite.
 But, the newsletter is at a weird point.
 It needs promotion to grow, but I need sponsors to get the funding to promote it.
 Marketing is hard.
-It’s even harder when you’re the one touching the dollars and cents too.
-But, I did manage to build a shiny, new [DevOps’ish Sponsorship Prospectus](https://devopsish.com/sponsor/DevOps'ish_Sponsorship_Prospectus.pdf).
+It's even harder when you're the one touching the dollars and cents too.
+But, I did manage to build a shiny, new [DevOps'ish Sponsorship Prospectus](https://devopsish.com/sponsor/DevOps'ish_Sponsorship_Prospectus.pdf).
 If you work at a company that wants to market to Kubernetes, cloud, developer, and DevOps folks every week, send it over to your marketing and events teams.

-Another noteworthy moment about sponsorships of DevOps’ish: This year was the first year I had to decline a sponsorship due to a potential quid pro quo situation.
-It’s hard to balance working at a vendor and writing a newsletter about the parts of the same industry.
-If a prospective Red Hat partner is working with me on something and mentions DevOps’ish sponsorship, I have to say no. I think for the first time, I will have to talk to counsel about [DevOps'ish](https://devopsish.com/) in 2020.
+Another noteworthy moment about sponsorships of DevOps'ish: This year was the first year I had to decline a sponsorship due to a potential quid pro quo situation.
+It's hard to balance working at a vendor and writing a newsletter about the parts of the same industry.
+If a prospective Red Hat partner is working with me on something and mentions DevOps'ish sponsorship, I have to say no. I think for the first time, I will have to talk to counsel about [DevOps'ish](https://devopsish.com/) in 2020.

 ## Goals